-Well our old friend Python have a good news to share.
+Well, Python has good news.
 Python Enhancement Proposal 3000 (pep 3ooo) states that py3k project will lead to a new version of python which will be no longer compatible to 2.x.

 The original pep 3ooo was written in Apr 2006, and since then developers are constantly improving the language.